encord-team/encord-client-python/docs/source/authentication.rst

 --------------------------------------------------------------------

 After registering your public key, authenticate with |company| by passing the corresponding private key to an :class:`.EncordUserClient`.
-Once you have an :class:`.EncordUserClient`, you can use it to create new projects and datasets, or interact with existing ones by creating separate :class:`.ProjectManager` or :class:`.DatasetManager` objects tied to them
+Once you have an :class:`.EncordUserClient`, you can use it to create new projects and datasets, or interact with existing ones by creating separate :class:`~encord.project.Project` or :class:`~encord.dataset.Dataset` objects tied to them

 .. literalinclude:: code_examples/authenticate_ssh.py
     :language: python